Remarkable 2 attempt to replace paper

 It’s not just marketing hype.
 Writing with the ReMarkable 2’s marker pens on the CANVAS display absolutely feels like writing on paper.
 It’s pressure-sensitive.
 The pens can work at a 50-degree tilt to create shading.
 There’s just a little friction on the surface.
 In short, it’s as close to writing on a traditional pad from a connected device as we’ve ever experienced.

 Anything you produce using the ReMarkable 2 tablet can be shared over a Wi-Fi connection, with the tablet supporting 2.4GHz and 5GHz standards.
-While you can email documents directly from the tablet, you’re likely going to find the ReMarkable mobile and desktop software more capable.
+While you can email documents directly from the tablet, you’re likely to find the ReMarkable mobile and desktop software more capable.

-reMarkable 1 and 2 compared
+Compare ReMarkable 1 and Remarkable 2

 Why would you get a reMarkable 2 instead of an iPad, which can do so much more?
 We all understand the functionality of an iPad, but the reMarkable experience is meant to be a focused use case.
 There are no notifications to worry about, no apps to switch to, and no web browsing to distract you from your work.
 In an age where we are increasingly aware of screen time and distracting work environments, the reMarkable 2 is a device that focuses on reading, writing and visualizing, and it works remarkably well.
 If you need more functionality, opt for an iPad.